AnuragAmbuj/openvarsity/README.md

 * As a student, I can filter webinars & videos by course, subjects, tags.
 * As a student, when I am playing a video or a webinar, I can get personalized suggestions of courses/webinars.

+Copying or redistribution of code in any form or manner possible without a written approval from the owner, is prohibited.
+Read the license file carefully.